The irreversible relaxation of inflation: Discussion

+Based on these results we are hopeful that, by treating the expansion of the Universe as an explicitly irreversible process using the modern analytical methods of quantum thermodynamics, one may arrive at a considerable simplification of the dynamics of the early Universe.
+Further research is needed to establish in detail what this qualitatively new theoretical implementation of inflation predicts for observable quantities.
+We consider this investigation as worth pursuing, since it holds the promise of realizing Lema\^itre's original vision, according to which the pure quantum state of the Universe is unstable and therefore decays irreversibly into the mixed, non-equilibrium state that we observe \cite{Lemaitre}. \\

-{\bf Acknowledgements}: We thank Jonathan Oppenheim, Enrico Pajer, and Fernando Quevedo for discussions.
+{\bf Acknowledgements}: We thank Steve Hsu, Jonathan Oppenheim, Enrico Pajer, and Fernando Quevedo for discussions.
 RA and AJ were supported by the International Research Agendas Programme (IRAP) of the Foundation for Polish Science (FNP), with structural funds from the European Union (EU).
-GB was supported by the Spanish grants PID2020-113334GB-I00/AEI/1013039/501100011033 and CIPROM/2021/054 (Generalitat Valenciana).
-GB has also received support from the EU's Horizon 2020 research and innovation program under the Marie Sk{\l}odowska-Curie grant agreement 860881-HIDDeN.
+GB was supported by the Spanish Grants No.\ PID2020-113334GB-I00/AEI/1013039/501100011033 and No.\ CIPROM/2021/054 (Generalitat Valenciana).
+GB has also received support from the EU's Horizon 2020 research and innovation program under the Marie Sk{\l}odowska-Curie Grant Agreement No.\ 860881-HIDDeN.